c53mike/teleport/docs/4.4/api-reference.md

 # Teleport API Reference

-Teleport is currently working on documenting our API.

 In most cases, you can interact with Teleport using our CLI tools, [tsh](cli-docs.md#tsh) and [tctl](cli-docs.md#tctl).
 However, there are some scenarios where you may need to interact with Teleport programmatically.
 For this purpose, you can directly use the same API that `tctl` and `tsh` use.

-!!! warning
+!!!
+Note

-        We are currently working on this project.
+    We are currently working on improving our API Documentation.
 If you have an API suggestion, [please complete our survey](https://docs.google.com/forms/d/1HPQu5Asg3lR0cu5crnLDhlvovGpFVIIbDMRvqclPhQg/edit).

 ## Go Examples